learn-co-curriculum/phase-3-active-record-migrations/README.md

 # => #<Artist id: 1, name: "Jon", genre: nil, age: 30, hometown: nil>
 ```

-There are a number of methods you can now use to create, retrieve, update, and
+There are several methods you can now use to create, retrieve, update, and
 delete data from your database, and a whole lot more.

 Take a look at these [CRUD methods][crud], and play around with them.